vchongmorrison/vchongmorrison.github.io/_protocols/dissociation-zebrafish-FACS.md

 5a. **Bulk cell applications.** Prepare normal i.e. not low-binding micro-centrifuge tubes containing 200 µl Hank's solution + 0.2 µl ROCK inhibitor for cells collection.
 Place on ice. *Note : Can split into two tubes of 100 µl each, if collecting more than one tube of cells.*

 5b. **Single cell applications.** Pipette input volume (e.g. 43 µl for 10X Genomics Single Cell 3’ v3.1) of nuclease-free water into a normal i.e. not low-binding micro-centrifuge tube.
 Pulse-spin, then mark the level with a fine marker.
 Remove all the water, then pipette 2 µl filtered Hank’s solution, ready for cells collection.
+If input volume is generous (e.g. BD Rhapsody) and pelleting is not needed after, use a low-binding tube.

 ### Steps